sonofjon/config-vscode/instructions/general.instructions.md

 # Chat

-1. When I ask a question about code, please just answer it; do not assume that the question implies an instruction to edit the code.
+1. When I ask a question about code, you MUST not edit the code; please just answer the question.

 2. When providing several options for me to choose from please list them using unique numbered bullets so that I can refer to them easily.